Packages Dependencies

 • Input for Deep Learning Models: These embeddings serve as the input for deep learning sequence models, such as recurrent neural networks (RNNs) or long short-term memory networks (LSTMs).
 In these models, the embeddings are processed sequentially, with each word embedding influencing the model’s predictions or behavior.

-• Texts to Matrix: This involves converting textual data into a matrix format that can be used as input for machine learning models.
+• Texts to Matrix (One-hot Encodings): This involves converting textual data into a matrix format that can be used as input for machine learning models.

 • Bag-of-Words Representation: The first step in the “Texts to Matrix” process is to create a bag-of-words representation for each text.
 This representation disregards the order and structure of the words in the text and focuses solely on the presence or absence of words.
 Each text is represented as a vector, where each element corresponds to a unique word in the entire dataset.